History of the State of Singapore (Malaysia): Change of organs

 Malaysia and Singapore shared a national airline for a few years after separation.

 Under constitutional amendments to the Constitution of Singapore enacted in December 1965, the newly independent state was formally designated the Republic of Singapore.
 The vice-regal representative, or Yang di-Pertuan Negara, Yusof Ishak, was appointed as Singapore's first President, and the Legislative Assembly was transformed into the Parliament of Singapore.
 These constitutional changes were made retroactive to the date of Singapore's separation from Malaysia.
 The Malaya and British Borneo dollar continued as legal tender until the introduction of the Singapore dollar in 1967.
 Prior to the currency split, discussions had taken place between the Malaysian and Singaporean governments regarding the possibility of a common currency.

 Both the Bruneian, Malaysian and Singaporean currencies were maintained at par under the Currency Interchangeability Agreement, though Malaysia withdrew from this arrangement in 1973; Brunei and Singapore maintain their currency interchangeability at par to this day.
-Meanwhile, Singapore ceased to be represented in the Malaysian Parliament, and the High Court of Singapore remained subordinate to the Federal Court of Malaysia until its full judicial independence was attained in 1969.
+Malaysia's withdrawal also led to the split of the Stock Exchange of Malaysia and Singapore (SEMS) that year, which today makes up both the Singapore Exchange (SGX) and the Bursa Malaysia respectively.
+Meanwhile, Singapore ceased to be represented in the Malaysian Parliament, and the High Court of Singapore briefly remained subordinate to the Federal Court of Malaysia until its full judicial independence was attained in 1969.
 Both Malaysia and Singapore continued to share a national airline for several years after separation, known as Malaysia–Singapore Airlines, before ultimately also going their separate ways in 1972 with the creation of Malaysia Airlines and Singapore Airlines due to divergent operational priorities between the two governments.